Computer Engineer Career Overview

 Similar Specializations and Career Paths for Computer Engineers

 Computer engineering forms the major foundation of all technology, so engineers may pursue a wide array of specializations within the field.
-Employers in computer systems design and related services accounted for 22% of computer engineering positions in 2019, according to the Bureau of Labor Statistics (BLS).
+Computer hardware engineers accounted for 76,900 computer engineering positions in 2021, according to the Bureau of Labor Statistics (BLS).

-Computer engineering professionals gain access to high-paying roles; according to the BLS, computer hardware engineers earn a median annual salary of $119,560.
+Computer engineering professionals gain access to high-paying roles.
+According to the BLS, computer hardware engineers earn a median annual salary of $128,170.
 Additional education and experience can lead to lucrative managerial roles.
-The BLS reports a median wage of $151,150 per year for information systems managers.
+The BLS reports a median wage of $159,010 per year for information systems managers.

-Computer engineers can find related positions in most industries.
-However, they may need to pursue different concentrations or additional education to prepare for some specialized jobs.
+Computer engineers may need to pursue different concentrations or additional education to prepare for some specialized jobs.
 For example, a computer engineering program alone might not cover the advanced theories of aerodynamics necessary for computer engineering jobs in aerospace.

 What Is a Computer Engineer's Job Description?